 .
 An emergency fund consists of three to six months of savings.
 An emergency fund is also called a rainy-day fund and should be used only to pay for unanticipated financial setbacks.
 These setbacks may include losing a job, becoming ill, or suffering the death of a family member.

 A personal budget may have led you to identify a way to save $100 a month.
 Investing this extra $100 every month lets you take advantage of dollar-cost averaging

 .
 Dollar-cost averaging is a basic principle of investing.
-Studies consistently show that, over time, dollar-cost averaging buys shares at a cheaper price than if you attempted to time your purchases.
+Studies consistently show that, over time, dollar-cost averaging buys shares at a cheaper price than if you attempt to time your purchases.
 In addition, your regular contributions fuel the compounded

 growth of your investments.